marialeonel/designPatterns_list1/README.md

 The Contacts Manager is a JavaScript class that allows users to manage a list of contacts.
 It provides functionalities to add, remove, list, and search contacts.

+## Reasons for I use the Adapter and Observer

+- *Observer:* I chose the Observer pattern because it allows `ContactsManager` to automatically notify interested objects, such as `SearchObserver`, about changes in their contact list, ensuring flexible and decoupled communication between them.
+This is useful for dynamically updating search results when contacts are added or removed;
+- *Adpater:* It was chosen to adapt the interface of Contact objects to the specific needs of `ContactsManager`.
+This allows `ContactsManager` to work with different types of contacts uniformly, without modifying its internal logic, thus ensuring flexibility and code reusability.

 ## Class: ContactsManager

 ### Constructor